wp-plugins/live-comment-preview/readme.txt

 Contributors: bradt
 Tags: comment, comments, preview
 Requires at least: 1.5
-Tested up to: 2.5
+Tested up to: 3.0.4
-Stable tag: 1.9
+Stable tag: 2.0b1

-Live Comment Preview is the simplest way to get live comment previews on your site.
-Simply activate the plugin -- That's it!
+Displays a preview of the user's comment as they type it.

 == Description ==

+= Latest Version: 2.0 Beta 1 =
+* Zero configuration required / intelligent parsing of theme comment HTML
+* Disallowed HTML tags are stripped from the preview (thanks to Jamie Zawinski)

-Live Comment Preview is the simplest way to get live comment previews on your site.
-Simply activate the plugin -- That's it!
+Live Comment Preview (LCP) allows your users to see how their comment will appear on the site as they type it.

-This plugin uses only client-side Javascript to format a preview, it does not make any Ajax requests to the server.
-This provides a smooth live preview as you type.
+Uses client-side Javascript only (no Ajax requests to the server) which means a responsive, smooth, live comment preview.

 == Installation ==

-Installing Live Comment Preview is ridiculously simple:
+Use Wordpress' built-in plugin installer, or do a manual install:

 1. Download live-comment-preview.zip
 2. Unzip the archive